iheartbenzene/fantastic-octo-journey/README.md

 ***

-The current prototype files are written in GNU Octave but are also readable by Matlab.
+~~The current prototype files are written in GNU Octave but are also readable by Matlab.~~

-To use it on yourself, add or update the files called "work_hours.txt", "work_week.txt", "bills_01.txt", "hourly_rate.txt".
+To use the Octave/Matlab edition on yourself, add or update the files called "work_hours.txt", "work_week.txt", "bills_01.txt", "hourly_rate.txt".

 ___